White House promises vaccine help as states rush to catch up

-DALLAS (AP) — A giant vaccination center is opening in Houston to administer 126,000 coronavirus doses in the next three weeks.
+HOUSTON (AP) — A giant vaccination center is opening in Houston to administer 126,000 coronavirus doses in the next three weeks.
 Nevada health officials are working overtime to distribute delayed shots.
 And Rhode Island is rescheduling appointments after a vaccine shipment failed to arrive as scheduled earlier in the week.

 From coast to coast, states were scrambling Tuesday to catch up on vaccinations a week after winter storms battered a large swath of the U.S. and led to clinic closures, canceled appointments and shipment backlogs nationwide.

-But limited supply of the two approved COVID-19 vaccines hampered the pace of vaccinations even before the extreme weather last week delayed the delivery of about 6 million doses.
+But limited supply of the two approved COVID-19 vaccines hampered the pace of vaccinations even before last week’s extreme weather delayed the delivery of about 6 million doses.

 The White House promised on Tuesday that help is on the way.

-States can expect about 14.5 million doses of the coronavirus vaccine this week, an almost 70% increase in distribution over the last month, White House press secretary Jen Psaki said Tuesday.
+States can expect about 14.5 million doses of the coronavirus vaccine this week, an almost 70% increase in distribution over the past month, White House press secretary Jen Psaki said Tuesday.
 And White House coronavirus coordinator Jeff Zients told governors on Tuesday that the number of doses sent directly to pharmacies will increase by about 100,000 this week, Psaki said.

 The stepped-up efforts come as the COVID-19 death toll in the U.S. surpassed 500,000, far more than any other country.